koesterlab/teaching-data-analysis-visualization-reproducibility/source/terminal.rst

     ls

-Most commands of the terminal have additional options, which can be view via adding the ``--help`` option.
+Most commands of the terminal have additional options, which can be viewed via adding the ``--help`` option.

 .. code-block:: bash